5 Steps to Become an Unstoppable Real Estate Investor

 Number one, and the foundation to the entire process, is focus.
 Tina said, for almost everything we do, “We kind of lose focus, we bring it back, we get distracted, we bring it back.”
 So, the question you need to ask yourself is, what do I focus on?
 Or, am I focusing on what I am supposed to be?
 Also, what happens to you when you lose focus?
 And how do you even know when you aren’t paying attention?

 A really important concept, Tina said, is “whatever we focus on expands.”
-So, if we are focusing on the wrong thing, or constantly lose our focus, or are unaware of what we are focusing on, that’s what our experience of life is going to be.
+Or, as my mentor Trevor McGregor always says, “where focus goes, energy flows.”
+So, if we are focusing on the wrong thing, are constantly losing our focus or are unaware of what we are focusing on, that’s what our experience of life is going to be.

 To work on honing your focus, Tina said, “as the day goes on, or you’re with family, or you’ve in a business meeting, just notice, ‘How am I talking to myself?’ because you’ve got to be your own best friend.”